applied-math/demos/README.md

 # Notebooks Demos

- - `analyzing_hurricanes.ipynb`:  A demo using the hurdat database that plots hurricane tracks, intensities and does some simple statistics.
+ - `analyzing_hurricanes.ipynb`:  Demos that look at modeling wind and pressure fields, analysis of the hurdat2 database, and some simple statistics.